 The X-H2 has exactly the same top controls as its ‘S’ sibling, including an exposure mode dial and status panel.
 Image: Andy Westlake

-However, it’s worth reiterating that unlike Fujifilm’s other premium X-system cameras, the X-H2 is based around an entirely electronic control scheme, rather than the analogue dials and switches that are a hallmark of the X-T and X-Pro lines.
+However, it’s worth reiterating that unlike Fujifilm’s other premium X-system cameras, the X-H2 is based on an entirely electronic control scheme, rather than the analogue dials and switches that are a hallmark of the X-T and X-Pro lines.

 So, you get a conventional exposure mode dial with no fewer than seven programmable ‘C’ positions, customisable for stills or video.

 There are twin electronic dials for changing exposure settings, and a joystick on the back for selecting the AF point.
 The body is dotted with function buttons, almost all of which are customisable to suit your way of shooting.
+You also get quick access to settings using the Q (Quick) button.

 Fujifilm X-H2 with Fujinon XF 56mm f1.2 R WR lens, JW